-Joint submissions to the Department of Justice
+Joint submission to the Department of Justice

 Rise Women’s Legal Centre and West Coast LEAF have made a joint submission to the Department of Justice as it considers establishing a new Criminal Code offence for coercive control in the context of intimate relationships.